SunProxy/sun/README.md

 Spawns Item on the ground | <- | Forwards request to the Client | <- | Sends back a inventory transaction and AddActor packet

 This is called man in the middle proxying. <br>
-It allows for hack clients and custom packets / behavior to work no matter what server you are on. <br>
+It allows for hacking proxies and custom packets / behavior to work no matter what server you are on. <br>
 SunProxy makes use of this for our Custom Transfer and Messaging system!